panda3d/panda3d-docs/programming/render-attributes/stencil-attribute.rst

 Stencil Attribute
 =================

-The StencilAttrib is used for testing and writing to the stencil buffer.
+The :class:`.StencilAttrib` is used for testing and writing to the stencil buffer.
 Note that both of these actions can be performed simultaneously with a single StencilAttrib.

 The stencil buffer is an ancillary graphics buffer, in addition to the more well-known color and depth buffers.
 It provides a per-pixel mask for the